FidelCapo/Slic3r-Manual/src/first-print/configuration-wizard.md

 Configuration Wizard
 ====================

-Slic3r has two features to aid newcomers: the configuration wizard, and simple mode.
+Slic3r Prusa Edition has two features to aid newcomers: the configuration wizard, and simple mode.

+>Sometimes it is nice to have a helping hand when starting out with new
+>software.
+For owners original Prusa i3 printer is this configuration easier.

+>Select your type original Prusa i3 printer and you are done.

+> ![Configuration Wizard: Welcome
+>Screen](images/configuration-wizard/configuration_wizard_welcome.png "welcome")

-Sometimes it is nice to have a helping hand when starting out with new software.
-The configuration wizard asks a series of questions and creates a configuration for Slic3r to start with.
+>If you have printer from other vendor and it is not listed, you can try your >luck and select similar one or select other and the configuration wizard asks a >series of questions and creates a configuration for Slic3r to start with.

- ![Configuration Wizard: Welcome
-Screen](images/configuration-wizard/configuration_wizard_welcome.png "fig:")

 1. Firmware Type